NeverWL/ctf-writeups/geriatric-gambler/README.md

+# Retrieving Flags from the Geriatric Gamblers' Website

+These are my solutions to flags #1 and #2 from the first CTF league meeting.

-# Retrieving Flag #1 from the Breakout Game
+## Retrieving Flag #1 from the Breakout Game

 First, after entering the breakout game, I opened the sources tab in the web developer console and searched for the text "flag" in index.js.
 This showed me the following code snippet: